ilyacapitoliy/EDA_collection/README.md

-# Exploratory Data Analysis
+#### Exploratory Data Analysis
-examples
+examples of EDA with with variety of datasets on different topics